 Also, a risk of using cough suppressants is that they may prevent your child’s body from expelling phlegm, which could then accumulate and turn into bronchitis or pneumonia.

-If your child is old enough and after a medical professional rules out any serious illnesses, you could try gentle home remedies to help soothe your child’s cough, such as those listed in this article.
+If your child is old enough and after a medical professional rules out any serious illnesses, you could try gentle home remedies to help soothe your child’s cough.

 6 things you need to do when baby has cough and colds

 Gamot sa ubo ng baby: Pangunahing lunas sa inuubong baby

 Natural sipon remedies to help your baby recover without medication